Wisconsin

 The LIRC also has held that an employer could not rely on a misdemeanor theft conviction that had been expunged to establish that a conviction record was substantially related to employment as a certified nursing assistant.
 See Staten v.
 Holton Manor, supra, ERD Case No. CR201303113 (LIRC, Jan.
 30, 2018)(skilled nursing facility could not rely on misdemeanor theft conviction that had been expunged; permitting the employer to do so would conflict with the purpose of the statute permitting expungement, which is to permit certain offenders to “wipe the slate clean of their offenses and to present themselves to the world—including future employers—unmarked by past wrongdoing.”)

-B. 2018 law on occupational licensing
+B. 2018 WFEA amendments on occupational licensing

 Amendments to the Wisconsin Fair Employment Act in 2018 strengthened the provisions of the law relating to occupational licensing by enacting a new § 111.335(4).
 See Act 278, approved by the governor on April 16, 2018.
 Act 278 prohibits boards in most cases from denying or revoking a license based on pending charges, and requires a licensing agency, before denying or terminating a license based on a prior conviction, to state its reasons in writing, including “a statement of how the circumstances of the offense relate to the particular licensed activity.”
-Agencies must also provide individuals denied a license with an opportunity to show evidence of rehabilitation and fitness to engage in the licensed activity.
-“If the individual shows competent evidence of sufficient rehabilitation and fitness to perform the licensed activity under par. (d), the licensing agency may not refuse to license the individual or bar or terminate the individual from licensing based on that conviction.”
-Agencies are also directed to take into consideration other specific evidence of rehabilitation.

-2. In addition to the documentary evidence that may be provided under subd.
-1. to show sufficient rehabilitation and fitness to perform the licensed activity under par. (c) 1. b., the licensing agency shall consider any of the following evidence presented by the individual:
+In addition to the documentary evidence that may be provided under subd.
+1. to show sufficient rehabilitation and fitness to perform the licensed activity under par.(c)(1b), the licensing agency shall consider any of the following evidence presented by the individual:

-a.
-Evidence of the nature and seriousness of any offense of which he or she was convicted.
+a) Evidence of the nature and seriousness of any offense of which he or she was convicted.

-b.
-Evidence of all circumstances relative to the offense, including mitigating circumstances or social conditions surrounding the commission of the offense.
+b) Evidence of all circumstances relative to the offense, including mitigating circumstances or social conditions surrounding the commission of the offense.

-c.
-The age of the individual at the time the offense was committed.
+c) The age of the individual at the time the offense was committed.

-d.
-The length of time that has elapsed since the offense was committed.
+d) The length of time that has elapsed since the offense was committed.

-e.
-Letters of reference by persons who have been in contact with the individual since the applicant’s release from any local, state, or federal correctional institution.
+e) Letters of reference by persons who have been in contact with the individual since the applicant’s release from any local, state, or federal correctional institution.

-f.
-All other relevant evidence of rehabilitation and present fitness presented.
+f) All other relevant evidence of rehabilitation and present fitness presented.

-The Act requires licensing agencies to make it possible for individuals to obtain a preliminary determination as to whether they would be disqualified from obtaining a license due to a prior conviction, a determination that is binding on the agency in connection with a formal application.
-A fee may be charged to cover the cost of processing.
-Negligent hiring protections for any firm that hired a licensee approved by the agency are included in Wis.
-Stat. § 452.139.
-Finally, each licensing agency must also publish on its Internet site a document indicating the offenses or kinds of offenses that may result in denial or termination of a license.
+Preliminary determination: The Act requires licensing agencies to make it possible for individuals to obtain a preliminary determination as to whether they would be disqualified from obtaining a license due to a prior conviction, a determination that is binding on the agency in connection with a formal application.
+A fee may be charged to cover the cost of processing, which may take no longer than 30 days.
+Wis.
+Stat. § 111.335(4)(f).

 C. Ban-the-box in state employment